When Are Alternatives to Animals Used in Research?

 Image from https://ncats.nih.gov

-NIH also provides training and other resources for scientists to assist them in identifying and/or developing non-animal alternative approaches.
-Some of these resources are focused on the 3Rs.
-The resources below are helpful to learn more about alternatives to animal models, including the 3Rs:
+NIH also provides training and other resources for scientists to assist them in identifying and/or developing non-animal alternative approaches as well as training on ensuring the welfare of animals used in research when there is no other suitable alternative.
+Many of these resources are focused on the 3Rs.
+The resources below are helpful to learn more about the 3Rs, including alternatives to the use of live animals:

 • A yearly, NIH co-sponsored symposium with presentations from international experts on the latest advances in the 3Rs, effective use of animal models, scientific rigor and animal welfare.
-Click here to see recordings from the 2020 and 2021 events.
+Recordings of past session are available on the US Department of Agriculture page under the “Annual 3Rs Symposium.”

 • Nine U.S. Government Principles, adopted in 1985, are the foundation for humane care and use of animals in biomedical research in this country.
 Of particular interest is the third principle that requires the minimum number of animals to be used as scientifically necessary and animal models to be replaced with non-animal models wherever possible.
 Principle IV meets the 3Rs requirement as well by requiring researchers to avoid or minimize discomfort, distress, and pain in animals consistent with sound scientific practices.